E-MailRelay

 • --dnsbl <config>

 Specifies a list of DNSBL servers that are used to reject SMTP connections from blocked addresses.
-The configuration string is made up of comma-separated fields: the DNS server's transport address, a timeout in milliseconds, a rejection threshold, and then the list of DNSBL servers.
+The configuration string is made up of comma-separated fields: the list of DNSBL servers, an optional rejection threshold, an optional timeout in milliseconds, and optionally the transport address of the DNS server.

 • --domain <fqdn> (-D)

-Specifies the network name that is used in SMTP EHLO commands, Received lines, and for generating authentication challenges.
-The default is derived from a DNS lookup of the local hostname.
+Specifies the domain name that is used in SMTP client EHLO commands, server EHLO responses, Received lines, and for generating authentication challenges.
+The SMTP client will use an IP address in the EHLO command if the given domain is not a dotted FQDN.
+If this option is not used at all then the default value is the canonical name returned from a DNS query of the local hostname, or the system's FQDN on Windows.

 • --filter <program> (-z)